senior-knights/schedulizer/client-course-schedulizer/README.md

 Used by GitHub actions to deploy the build.
 Will trigger `predeploy` command.

+[Husky](https://typicode.github.io/husky/#/) is used with [Lint Staged](https://github.com/okonet/lint-staged) to format all code to the ESLint rules when they are committed.
+This insures that changes pushed are not confused by changing syntax or code style.

+## Directories

+- `csv/` contains sample course schedules in `.csv` and `.xlsx` formats.
+The files include new and old formats, which are not compatible.

+- `public/` contains files to import when deploying the application.

+- `src/` contains all source files that build the client application.

+  - `src/assets` contains images utilized by the application
+  - `src/components` contains the basic components used in the UI.
+Note that `pages/HarmonyPage` has been removed from the UI.
+  - `src/data` contains constraints on times within which classes may start.
+These constraints are run in R. Ask Prof. Pruim for more information about how this is done.
+  - `src/styles` establishes colors and fonts used in the application.
+  - `src/types` establishes objects used in the application (it's best not to alter this).
+  - `src/utilities` provides various functions and objects to help the application function (to be discussed in further detail later).
+  - Other files handle server operations.

+- `utilities/` contains various utilities.

+  - `utilities/contexts` establishes the global state of the app.
+  - `utilities/helpers` provides various helpful functions for development use.
+  - `utilities/hooks` provides hooks for interacting with the schedule.
+  - `utilities/interfaces` defines the app interfaces and data interfaces.
+  - `utilities/reducers` provides functions to perform multiple setState updates at once that depend on each other.
+  - `utilities/services` provides services, e.g., for detecting conflict, calculating faculty load, etc.

+- `.eslintrc.js` is a specific ESLint config. `.env` allows for overriding the Create React App ESLint config.

+- `.tsconfig` has been modified to allow for barreling and absolute imports.

 ## Development Philosophy

-React's functional programming is great for dealing with complex, stateful user interfaces.
+React&rsquo;s functional programming is great for dealing with complex, stateful user interfaces.
 With React, all data is either primitives or an object (which includes functions) since the library focuses on immutability.
 Each React component defines how every view will behave for a given state.
 Generally, each view is rendered whenever the data is updated.

 ### Barrelling